-Bronchiolitis obliterans organizing pneumonia (BOOP) is a rare inflammatory lung disorder which was first described in the 1980’s as a unique disease entity composed of clinical symptoms such as flu-like illness in many individuals, cough and shortness of breath with exertional activities.
+Bronchiolitis obliterans organizing pneumonia (BOOP) is a rare inflammatory lung disorder which was first described in the 1980’s as a unique disease entity composed of clinical symptoms such as flu-like illness in many individuals as well as cough and shortness of breath with exertional activities.
 Wheezing and hemoptysis are rare.
 The term bronchiolitis obliterans refers to swirls or plugs of fibrous, granulation tissue filling the small bronchiole airways.
 Organizing pneumonia refers to organized swirls of inflammatory tissue filling the small spherical units of the lungs referred to as alveoli and the alveolar ducts.
 Individuals with BOOP experience inflammation of the bronchioles and alveolar lung spherical units simultaneously, which distinguishes it from other similar inflammatory lung disorders.
 Though the term pneumonia is used, BOOP is not an infection.

 Although several different known causes of BOOP have been identified, most cases occur for no known reason (idiopathic).
 Idiopathic BOOP may also be called cryptogenic organizing pneumonia.
 Some researchers prefer the use of COP to avoid confusion with other lung disorders with similar names.
 The term cryptogenic denotes that the cause of the disorder is unknown.
 Others prefer the term BOOP because it the most recognized term for the disorder, and others refer to it as Epler’s pneumonia.

-Symptoms of BOOP vary from case-to-case depending upon the specific type.
+Symptoms of BOOP vary from person to person depending upon the specific type.
 For example, people with idiopathic BOOP have a flu-like illness, while people with BOOP associated with an underlying connective-tissue disorder have cough or shortness of breath.
 Some individuals with BOOP such as focal BOOP may have no apparent symptoms, while others may have severe respiratory distress as in acute, rapidly-progressive BOOP.

 Symptoms usually develop slowly over a few weeks or months.
 The most common symptom is a persistent, nonproductive cough.
 Some affected individuals develop a flu-like illness characterized by a sore throat, a general feeling of ill health (malaise), weight loss, and fatigue.
 Eventually, shortness of breath especially from exertional activities may develop.
 The shortness of breath and cough may become progressively worse.